 - Tofu (contains Spermidine)

-- Turmeric, chili and cinnamon (act anti-inflammatory)
+- Turmeric, chili, and cinnamon (have anti-inflammatory)

 - Parsley, thyme (contain Apigenin)